gboehl/dynare/README.md

 ```
 make deterministic_simulations
 ```
-This will run all the integration tests in `tests/deterministic_simulations` with Matlab and Octave.
-Again, it is possible to do this only with Matlab:
+This will run all the integration tests in `tests/deterministic_simulations` with MATLAB and Octave.
+Again, it is possible to do this only with MATLAB:
 ```
 make m/deterministic_simulations
 ```